fenner/probe-clarification/draft-fenner-probe-clarification.md

 by IPv4, IPv6, or IEEE 802 address.
 Likewise, an ICMPv6 Extended Echo
 Request message can carry an Interface Identification Object that identifies the probed interface by IPv4, IPv6, or IEEE 802 address.

+The Interface Identification Object MAY be followed by an optional data section, which is not interpreted but is simply present to be copied to the ICMP Extended Echo Reply.

 ## Interface Identification Object {#IntIdObj}